cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 {% autocrossref %}

-Dash transactions are broadcast between peers in a serialized byte format, called [raw format][/en/glossary/serialized-transaction]{:#term-raw-format}{:.term}.
+Lifetioncoin transactions are broadcast between peers in a serialized byte format, called [raw format][/en/glossary/serialized-transaction]{:#term-raw-format}{:.term}.
 It is this form of a transaction which is SHA256(SHA256()) hashed to create the TXID and, ultimately, the merkle root of a block containing the transaction---making the transaction format part of the consensus rules.

-Dash Core and many other tools print and accept raw transactions encoded as hex.
+Lifetioncoin Core and many other tools print and accept raw transactions encoded as hex.

 Transactions prior to protocol version 70209 defaulted to version 1.
 Transaction